-Take a look at this photo of Double Dagger via their Facebook page.
+Take a look at the above photo of Double Dagger via their Facebook page.
 This is how you should be dressed for a night at Camden Yards.
 Nolen looks sharp as hell in team-color plaid.
 Bruce is ready for the chilly early-season wind in the upper deck, and Denny has cleverly accessorized with an O’s cap and a one inch button that says “Yeah, I like sports and all but I’m still punk, see?”
 Bonus points for making your own foam finger to bring to the ballpark.

 A faded orange oxford or a polo shirt like the orange one in this post are also good choices that can see wear even during the off season.
 We’ve lately been sporting a burnt orange knit polo to games that’s subtle enough to wear anywhere else as well.

 But perhaps you don’t own anything orange?
 Perhaps you hate shopping and don’t want to go buy anything orange?
 The ballclub has you covered:

 We found that picture at Fuck Yeah Orioles but it could just as easily be our own laundry line.
 We’ve got a whole drawer full of the free T-shirt Tuesday shirts.
 Everyone does.
 They’re becoming ubiquitous summertime wear on the streets of Charm City.
 The problem with being ubiquitous is that you can look hip, like Secret Mountains does on their Facebook page:

 Or like a dumbass.
 Like these guys (via Greg Fiume/Getty):